itscodenation/curriculum-15-16/units/5-javascript1_1/sessions/3-project-tinyturtle/README.md

 3. After the curly brackets are closed call on the square function like so `square(40);{}`
 4. Now that you have one square written, create art by using various rotations and creating functions for all sorts of shapes. you may use the [Tiny Turtle Tutorial](http://toolness.github.io/tiny-turtle/tutorial/) as a reference.

+Extention: Encourage students to open the library link in a separate tab to explore the 50 line library.
+Students can copy and make edits to the library.

 ### Closing

 A function stores information.
 In the example of the square function, how were we able to save time and confusion by using the function?

+### How to Submit
+Students must share their **Gist URL** at bit.ly/ScriptEdProjects

+For directions on how to create a Gist students may follow [this presentation](https://docs.google.com/presentation/d/1uBzV_Ai6KtdSYoNc4izqnihwMvqzSp8sXmX6uF5PNGY/edit?usp=sharing).

 ### Homework
 Students are encouraged to take a close look at the Tiny Turtle Library and see if they can manipulate any part of it.